Often misunderstood as terrifying monsters, sharks are being hunted close to extinction yet they’re vital to the health of our oceans.

 Most sharks have to keep swimming to pump water over their gills.
 However some bottom dwelling sharks such as angel sharks and nurse sharks have an extra respiratory organ called ‘sharks spiracle’ which supplies oxygen directly to the sharks eyes and brain – so they are able to breathe while at rest on the seafloor.

-While sharks live in all of the world’s oceans, a few species are also known to inhabit freshwater lakes and rivers.
+While sharks live in all of the world’s oceans, only a few species are also known to inhabit freshwater lakes and rivers.